eglassman/overcode/README.md

 * `total_num_tests`: integer, the total number of test cases.
 * `variable_ids`: list of integers indicating which variables are present in this stack.
 Each integer corresponds to the id of a variable in `variables.json`.
 Not used by the view

+## View

-### View
+### OverCode

+cd into the ui folder, run a server in the folder from the commandline, and give ?src=DATASET where DATASET is a key in the config.json file.

+### GroverCode (OverCode for grading)

-The OverCode user interface is implemented in [Meteor](http://www.meteor.com/).
+The GroverCode user interface is implemented in [Meteor](http://www.meteor.com/).
 The user interface code is located in the `overcode-meteor` directory.

 #### Setting up the view